lcnbr/PhysVault/PhysNotes/String/stress-energy tensor.md

 T(z) T(w)=\frac{c / 2}{(z-w)^{4}}+\frac{2 T(w)}{(z-w)^{2}}+\frac{\partial T(w)}{z-w}+\ldots .
 $$

-This is a general result in [[conformal field theory|CFT]]'s.
+This is a general result in [[7 CFT/conformal field theory|CFT]]'s.
 It encodes the Virasoro algebra!
 Let us note a couple of properties of the stress-energy tensor:

 - $T$ is a [[local operator]],
 - $T$ has holomorphic weight $h=2$ (classically),